isovector/sandymaguire.me/site/posts/2024-01-14-another-year.markdown

 saying that last year too...

 Sorry.
 I've had this story pent up for a full year, and apparently just couldn't stop myself once the ball got rolling.
+A lot of really excellent things did happen this year, even though I've now spent nearly 5000 words complaining.